puwei/DanielTakeshi.github.io/_posts/2015-05-14-moved-to-jekyll.md

 In my case, I:

-- wanted to feel like I had more control over my site, rather than writing some stuff and then handing it over to a black-box database to do all the work
+- wanted to feel like I had more control over my site, rather than writing some stuff and then handing it over to a black-box database to do all the work.
-- wanted to write more in Markdown and use git/GitHub more often, which will be useful for me as I continue to work in computer science
+- wanted to write more in Markdown and use git/GitHub more often, which will be useful for me as I continue to work in computer science.
-- wanted to more easily be able to write code and math in my posts
+- wanted to more easily be able to write code and math in my posts.
-- wanted to use my own personal text editor (vim is my current favorite) rather than Wordpress's WYSIWYG editor
+- wanted to use my own personal text editor (vim is my current favorite) rather than Wordpress's WYSIWYG editor.
-- was tired of various advertisements underneath my posts
+- was tired of various advertisements underneath my posts.
-- wanted to be more of a hacker and less like the "ignorant masses," no offense intended folks ... =)
+- wanted to be more of a hacker and less like the "ignorant masses," no offense intended =).

 Jekyll, which was created by GitHub founder [Tom Preston-Werner](http://tom.preston-werner.com/2008/11/17/blogging-like-a-hacker.html)[^tom], offers